japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingJoinHelper.md

 ====
 `getStateValueWatermark` is used when:

-* `UnsupportedOperationChecker` utility is used to <<spark-sql-streaming-UnsupportedOperationChecker.adoc#checkForStreaming, checkForStreaming>>
+* `UnsupportedOperationChecker` utility is used to <<spark-sql-streaming-UnsupportedOperationChecker.md#checkForStreaming, checkForStreaming>>

-* `StreamingSymmetricHashJoinHelper` utility is used to <<spark-sql-streaming-StreamingSymmetricHashJoinHelper.adoc#getStateWatermarkPredicates, create a JoinStateWatermarkPredicates>>
+* `StreamingSymmetricHashJoinHelper` utility is used to <<spark-sql-streaming-StreamingSymmetricHashJoinHelper.md#getStateWatermarkPredicates, create a JoinStateWatermarkPredicates>>
 ====